Fort Bragg City Council Expresses Support and Skepticism About State Forest Modernization Bill

 Councilmember Tess Albin-Smith led the opposition, characterizing the bill as “naive, ill-conceived, redundant, [and] damaging.”
 Contrasting her position on the bill with what she described as her history of staunch support for environmental issues, Albin-Smith argued that the bill’s primary objectives—including tribal co-management and increased environmental sensitivity—are already being addressed in the recently revised Jackson Demonstration State Forest Management Plan.

-Albin-Smith noted that timber is a renewable resource that, when used for construction, is more environmentally friendly than other building materials.
+Albin-Smith, who once worked for CAL FIRE, noted that timber is a renewable resource that, when used for construction, is more environmentally friendly than other building materials.
 She also pointed out that wood continues to sequester carbon when used in construction, and she criticized people who advocate for the use of wood but oppose timber harvesting in California’s 14 demonstration state forests.

 “This is a case, in my opinion, of ‘not in my backyard,’” Albin-Smith said.
 “I want wood.
 I want to build a house, but I don’t want those trees to come from my backyard.”